Career Timeline of Tristan Thompson: Major Achievements and Milestones

 In 2009, Tristan Thompson competed for Canada at the FIBA Under-19 World Championship in Auckland, New Zealand.

-On April 21, 2011, Tristan Thompson declared for the NBA draft, forgoing his remaining college eligibility after initially planning to return to Texas.
+On April 21, 2011, Tristan Thompson declared for the NBA draft, forgoing his last three years of college eligibility after initially planning to return to Texas for his sophomore season.

 June 23, 2011: Drafted by Cleveland Cavaliers

-On June 23, 2011, Tristan Thompson was drafted fourth overall by the Cleveland Cavaliers, making history as the highest drafted Canadian-born player at the time.
+On June 23, 2011, Tristan Thompson was drafted fourth overall in the NBA draft by the Cleveland Cavaliers, becoming the highest drafted Canadian-born player in NBA history at the time.
+Jordan Hamilton was also drafted to the Dallas Mavericks.

 December 9, 2011: Signing with Cavaliers